-- Marine Safety Act 1998 has at its objects to ensure the safe operation of vessels in waterways, to promote responsible operation of vessels to protect the safety and amenity of other users of those waters and the amenity of occupiers of adjoining land, and to provide an effective framework for the enforcement of marine legislation. - Marine Pollution Act 2012 regulates types and causes of marine pollution related to vessel use and operation. - Regional Boating Plans 2015 found that the North Coast region had experienced, at the time, the most significant growth across the state in terms of boat ownership.
+- Marine Safety Act 1998 has at its objects to ensure the safe operation of vessels in waterways, to promote responsible operation of vessels to protect the safety and amenity of other users of those waters and the amenity of occupiers of adjoining land, and to provide an effective framework for the enforcement of marine legislation. - Marine Pollution Act 2012 regulates types and causes of marine pollution related to vessel use and operation. - Regional boating is expected to increase.
 If this growth were to continue, the likely increased demand for domestic boating facilities will need to be balanced with the suitability of the waterway's physical characteristics and the need to minimise conflicts between different user groups.